Summer Law Courses

 Course #2283

 Negotiation is a key skill that all practicing lawyers must have.
 This course teaches the theory and practice of negotiation in a legal context.
 Class time will focus on practice in simulations and role-plays, discussion of issues and problems raised by class exercises, analysis of videos, and brief lectures by the professor.
-See full description.
+Written assignments and grading policies may vary by section.
+Also available as an Intersession Course.

 Transactional Skills